Questions on coronavirus and occupational safety and health

-The amendment of the Biological Agents Decree will enter into force on 15 November 2020.
-As of that date, the list must indicate the name and profession of the exposed employee, the industry of the place of employment and the nature of the work carried out, information on the biological agent that caused the exposure to the extent known and a description of how and when the exposure took place.
+The amendment of the Biological Agents Decree entered into force on 15 November 2020.
+According to that, the list must indicate the name and profession of the exposed employee, the industry of the place of employment and the nature of the work carried out, information on the biological agent that caused the exposure to the extent known and a description of how and when the exposure took place.

 More information: Employees exposed to coronavirus at work must be listed (pdf file)

 Can workers claim compensation for a coronavirus infection under the rules on occupational diseases?

 Yes, provided that the criteria set out in the Workers’ Compensation Act are satisfied.
 Occupational safety and health authorities are not competent to determine what counts as an occupational disease or whether the criteria are satisfied.
 It is up to the worker’s insurance company to decide whether workers’ compensation is payable.
 The Workers’ Compensation Act defines an occupational disease as a disease that is likely to have developed primarily due to exposures to physical, chemical or biological agents in the workplace or in connection with work.